Study Abroad Incentive Fund

 - Restricted funds will be available for each respective faculty member within 10 business days after receipt of the approved Study Abroad Incentive Fund Application.

-- Faculty members must complete all required UIW paperwork and follow all procedures for taking a study abroad group out of the U.S in order to qualify for the incentive, including registration of the trip with the Study Abroad Office in advance of travel.
+- Faculty members must inform their supervisory dean before promoting their course to students, complete all required UIW paperwork, and follow all procedures for taking a study abroad group out of the U.S in order to qualify for the incentive, including registration of the trip with the Study Abroad Office in advance of travel.

 - Purchases using restricted funds must be made following University procedures (i.e. travel, technology purchases, mileage, and receipt submission).